Starting Plants from Seeds on a Budget

 – Fabienne Fredrickson

-What to do as the Seedlings Gets Bigger?
+What to Do as the Seedlings Get Bigger?

-It’s tricky with the timing and the germination rates to try to get all of the seedlings in your tray to be growing at about the same rate.
+It’s tricky with the timing and the germination rates to try to get all of the seedlings in your tray to grow at about the same rate.
 It would be different if I was planting whole trays of each seed but I’m not.

-In the case of zucchini, I will probably plant 5 seeds and I will have only put one plant in my garden and then give any other healthy plants to my neighbors.
+In the case of zucchini, I planted 5 seeds last year and they each were nice healthy plants.
+This year I will only plant three so that I will have only put one plant in my garden and then give any other healthy plants to my neighbors.

 What that means is taking your fragile new seedlings and introducing them to the harsher outdoor conditions slowly.